The 5 Ps for easy Rose Growing

 Potted Roses.
 These can be planted all year round.
 Ensure the rose is well rooted in the pot (freshly potted roses are best left until they have established a good root ball) and the compost is moist before planting.
 Prepare a planting hole 45cms deep and across adding well- rotted organic matter and a handful of bone meal or rose fertilizer to the soil.
 Remove the pot and tease out a few of the outer roots.
 Place root ball in hole and replace soil firming well so the union is at or just below soil level.
 Water generously.

 Roses can be long lived plants provided they are properly maintained.
 They require plenty of moisture and nutrients to stay healthy and flourish.
 In dry spells water well especially in the first few years after planting.
 The application of a deep mulch (5cms) every spring will help retain water and supress weeds.
-Feed twice a year on heavy soils (March and June) and more regularly on lighter soils with a good rose fertiliser or fish, blood and bone at the label rate.
+Feed twice a year on heavy soils (March and June) and more regularly on lighter soils with a good rose fertiliser, blood, fish and bone or special formula’s such as After Plant Rose Food.
 Dead heading roses can induce them to repeat flower quicker and keep them looking tidy.
 Do this by cutting off the spent flower heads down to just above the leak axil below.
 Do not dead head if you want hips.
 Pests and diseases if they do occur are best prevented by spraying early on in the growing season.

 5. Pruning.
 How to prune roses